 In 1789, he preached a sermon praising the recent French Revolution and arguing that the British people had an equal right to remove an unworthy monarch.
 This caused a heated national debate, which can now be seen as a key step towards the modern concept of individual civil rights.

 So what was Richard Price actually like?
 Contemporary reports describe him as thin, modest, kind, and well-liked by local children and the poor.
 He lived a simple life, riding a half-blind horse, wearing a plain black coat, and giving one-fifth of his income to charity.
 He liked to free birds that were snared in the bird-catchers’ nets, although he took care to compensate the catchers.

 He died aged 68, and his funeral route was so crowded by well-wishers that his coffin arrived five hours late for the service.
 His remarkable life is commemorated in a handsome plaque that’s still displayed in the church.

 Mary Wollstonecraft, 1759-1797: 'mother' of modern feminism

 Mary Wollstonecraft arrived in Newington Green in 1784, aged 25.
 This was her escape from an unhappy family situation – and especially from her spendthrift, violent father.
-With her sister Eliza and friend Fanny, she set up a girls’ school, within sight of the church.
+With her sister Eliza and friend Fanny, she set up a girls’ school, within sight of the Meeting House.
 She joined the congregation (her pew can still be seen), and its minister Richard Price became an important friend and mentor.
 It was at his house that she met her future publisher, Joseph Johnson.